laugmanuel/grav-docker/README.md

 The image uses a sane nginx config from [h5bp](https://github.com/h5bp/server-configs-nginx) and some modified settings based on [GRAV Nginx hosting](https://learn.getgrav.org/16/webservers-hosting/servers/nginx).

+It provides a *automated weekly build* to keep up with the upstream alpine image!

 # Information

 - `FROM: alpine:stable`